CAR T cell Therapy and ImmunoPrism™

 “What is the product being administered to patients?”

 Researchers have found that the ratio of CD4 and CD8 cells administered can alter efficacy.
-ImmunoPrism™ can accurately determine the ratio of CD4 and CD8 in CAR-T products.
+ImmunoPrism™ can accurately determine the ratio of CD4 and CD8 in CAR T cell therapy products.
 This allows researchers to explore what is most efficacious as well as ensure consistent dosages across patients.

-“What is the state of the patient’s immune system prior to transplant?”
+“What is the state of the patient’s immune system prior to administration of CAR T cell therapy?”

-Before administration of CAR-T, often patients immune systems are depleted via chemotherapy.
+Before administration of CAR T cell therapy, often patients immune systems are depleted via chemotherapy.
 This ensures that the engineered T cells can proliferate without competition or inhibition from other immune cells.

 “How does the patient’s immune system recover?”